Wood Burning stove FAQ

 Can I burn wood in a smoke control zone?

 All wood burners in a smoke control zone have to be DEFRA Approved applances.
 Lucikly, there are many different manufacturers who provide high quality DEFRA Approved stoves.
-As much of low lying Brighton & Hove is smoke control, a large number of the stoves featured at the Hanover Builder Showroom are DEFRA Approved.
+As much of low lying Brighton & Hove is smoke control, all of the stoves we sell are DEFRA Approved.
 To check if you are in a smoke control zone in Brighton & Hove you can visit the council’s website here or view our own map which can be found in the navigation bar at the top of the page.

 My fireplace is very small, does this mean I need a small woodburner?